hosseinmd/swagger-typescript/readme.md

 ## config.ts

-This file automatically will be create after first run.
+This file automatically will be created after first run.
 You could change this file for customization.
 Don't change other files, if you want another config create Issue or PR.

 #### getAxiosInstance